-Tired of rules: Video game design, women, and the language of formalism
+Tired of rules: Women and video game formalism

-The belief that video game mechanics, structures, and logical reasoning are the core of or most essential part of a video game has often bothered me, and until recently, I didn’t know why.
-After all, I’m a big fan of logic puzzles and problem solving.
+Video game formalism is the study of mechanics, structures, and logical reasoning in video game design.
+The special importance placed on these aspects of a video game has often bothered me.
+Until recently, I didn't know why.
+After all, I'm a big fan of puzzles and problem solving in games.

 But then it struck me: Historically, when experts talk about reasoning and logic as integral to a certain discipline or field of study, the next breath is so often used to justify why women have been and should continue to be excluded from it.

 Consider that in the late 1800s, for example, opponents to women's suffrage argued that women should not be granted the right to vote because they weren't capable of the logical thought that was inherent to democracy and voting in particular.

 If the voters of this country could think always coolly, and if they could deliberate, if they could go by judgment and not by passion, our institutions would survive forever […] What we want in this country is to avoid emotional suffrage, and what we need is to put more logic into public affairs and less feeling.
 There are spheres in which feeling should be paramount.
 There are kingdoms in which the heart should reign supreme.
 That kingdom belongs to woman." —Sen. George G. Vest, 1887

 And indeed, we can observe similar arguments on gender and logical reasoning in video game design texts as well.
 For example, Jesse Schell's popular game design textbook The Art of Game Design claims that the core of gaming is "mastering abstract formal systems" and therefore video games "at their core are an inherently more male than female activity."
 Schell goes on to write: